Rukeanu/SQL-4/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please create 2 Database Views (with similar attributes like the original table) based on simple filtering of gender of persons.
+Please create 2 Database Views (with similar attributes as the original table) based on a simple filtering by gender of persons.
 Set the corresponding names for the database views: `v_persons_female` and `v_persons_male`.

 ## Chapter V
 ## Exercise 01 - From parts to common view